helidon-io/helidon/examples/openapi-tools/quickstart-se/README.md

 }
 ```

-2) Add class `Main` that main class for our client :
+3) Add class `Main` that will be the main class for our client :
 ```java
 public final class Main {